John Mauchly: Eckert–Mauchly Computer Corporation

 UNIVAC, the first computer designed for business applications, had many significant technical advantages such as magnetic tape for mass storage.
 As an interim product, the company created and delivered a smaller computer, BINAC, but were still in a shaky financial situation.

-They were purchased by Remington Rand and became the UNIVAC division.
+The company was purchased by Remington Rand in 1950 and became the UNIVAC division.
+Mauchly remained the Director of Applications and worked on weather forecasting projects.
+In 1959, he left to create Mauchly Associates.